Safe Computing Practices

 Backing up your data

 Accidentally deleting or overwriting a file is the easiest way to lose your work.
 To prevent this, make sure that you are backing up essential data on a regular basis.
-For your computers, this can be accomplished by utilizing BU resources like CrashPlan, the BUMC Y drive or the BU data archive.
+For your computers, this can be accomplished by using BU resources like OneDrive, CrashPlan, the BUMC Y drive or the BU data archive.
 Departments and labs that want large data storage allocations may require additional consulting.
 Feel free to contact BUMC IT with questions.

 Connecting to the Internet is essential for most modern computing tasks.
 Connecting to the BU network, and to the Internet anywhere, should be done with security in mind to prevent data from being compromised.